kienle1819/wordpress-with-caddy-server/README.md

-# Wordpress-with-caddy-server
+# Wordpress with caddy server
- A docker-composed based platform for running WordPress with Caddy server
+ A docker-composed platform for running WordPress with a Caddy server

 ## Getting Started